The most beautiful things in the world cannot be seen or even touched. They must be felt with the heart.

 When we lead by example, not by force or dominance, we become the one that our dogs want to follow.

-As a Certified Tellington TTouch practitioner and member of The Guild, you can bet that my work includes the power of the TTouch Method.
+As a Certified Tellington TTouch practitioner, my work includes the power of the TTouch Method.

 In her book, Getting in TTouch with Your Dog, highly acclaimed animal expert and horse woman, Linda Tellington-Jones shares: